nicholascwho/TTE/README.md

 ### 2. HNSCC Explant on Hydrogel 2023
 Bioengineered hydrogels preserve patient-derived tumor explants for evaluating immune checkpoint blockade, [in review].

-### 3. CAF States HA 2023
+### 3. HNSCC CAF States HA 2023
-Biomimetic hydrogels reveal role of microtubules in regulating fibroblast heterogeneity in cancer, [in preparation].
+Data-driven design of tunable hydrogels recapitulate fibroblast heterogeneity in cancer, [in preparation].

 ### 4. CAF States Alginate
 [in preparation]

-### 5. CAF Single Cell Identity
+### 5. PDAC CAF scRNA-seq 2023
-In collaboration with Tam Lab (GIS, A*STAR), [in preparation].
+In collaboration with Lab of Translational Cancer Biology (Dr Tam Wai Leong, GIS, A*STAR), [in review with Cancer Discovery].